 We’ll start by modifying our existing query to include dates.
 Each record in the salaries table contains the date range that the salary was valid from (the from_date and to_date fields).
 We’ll use the to_date field in our query since that indicates the last day that the salary was valid.

 Next, we’ll create the chart.
 This chart is identical to the previous chart except for two fundamental differences:

 - We’ll replace the Title dimension with a date dimension using the to_datefield.

 - We’ll sort the chart by date instead of by the highest salary.

 Add the two salary measures like before, but instead of sorting by the highest salaries in ascending order, keep both measures unsorted.
 Next, add a new dimension and select “to_date” as the source.
-Since “to_date” is a date field, TeamSQL provides a field called Time Bucket, which allows you to aggregate the field by time period.
-For example, you can group dates by day, week, month, year, or by time of day.
-We’ll group by year and sort in ascending order.
+Since “to_date” is a date field, TeamSQL provides a field called Time Bucket, which allows you to aggregate the field by the period.
+For example, you can group dates by day, week, month, year, or by the time of day.
+We’ll arrange by year and sort in ascending order.

 Click “Apply” to create the chart.

 The charts feature is a powerful tool for visualizing your SQL data.
 You saw how easy it is to create and customize charts with just a few clicks.
 You can access a variety of different chart types (including pie charts, scatter charts, funnel charts, bullet graphs, and heat maps), change the appearance of your charts, and export your charts as images.

 The charts feature is free to use during the Release Candidate period, and you can download TeamSQL from here.